-A student's dissertation committee is charged with guiding the doctoral candidate through the successful completion of an original piece of philosophical work, usually during the last year or 18 months of residence, but the dissertation may be written in absentia when the university graduate residency requirements have been met.
+A student's dissertation committee is charged with guiding the doctoral candidate through the successful completion of an original piece of philosophical work, usually during the last year or 18 months of residence, but the dissertation may be written in absentia.
 The student must orally defend the dissertation, and receive a unanimous vote of approval from the dissertation committee, before being awarded the doctorate.